Frequently Asked Questions

-No you don't qualify.
+No, you don't qualify.
 However, if you keep on working your employer is able to make contributions if they wish to, but it is not compulsory.
 Talk with your employer about this.

-Do I still qualify for the Government (MTC) contributions?
+Do I still qualify for Government contributions?

 No. Once you reach eligibility age you are no longer eligible for Government contributions.

 Please note: In the year the member becomes eligible to withdraw they are entitled to the Government contributions for part of that year only.

 How do I initiate a KiwiSaver withdrawal from the NZ Funds KiwiSaver Scheme?

 Complete the Application for Withdrawal — Retirement Form.
 Once completed and signed by all parties (yourself and a Statutory Declaration witness), send along with a copy of your photo ID, to verify age, to: